 The most common action after an account has defaulted is for a creditor to pass it to a specialist debt collection agency.
 This has probably happened by now.

 Other more serious action could have happened, or could be coming soon.
-For example, if you live in England or Wales, some creditors may be considering taking your debt to court and applying for a CCJ (County Court judgment).
+For example, if you live in England, Wales or Northern Ireland, some creditors may be considering taking your debt to court and applying for a CCJ (County Court judgment).

 Your credit file will be seriously affected by now, but that shouldn’t be your main priority.
-If things have got to this stage, it’s important to get advice and start sorting out your debts.
+If things have reached this stage, it’s important to get advice and start sorting out your debts.
 It’s never too late to contact us to start getting your finances back in order.